ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/codebuild/codebuild.md

 Login to your [Docker Hub](https://hub.docker.com/) account and create a new repository.
 Use the Create Repository button near the top right, select a name, and mark the repository as public.
 Create a c-hello-world repository and confirm it is visible on Docker Hub.

-For Docker Hub we also need to login to be able to push the image.
+You should now have two repositories ready to receive the Docker images created from CodeBuild.
+Let’s see how to use CodeBuild to populate ECR Public and Docker Hub with the docker image.

+## Add credentials as secrets

 AWS provides [Secrets Manager](https://aws.amazon.com/secrets-manager/) as a secure way to store Docker Hub credentials.
 The credentials can be retrieved and used during the build.
-Now is a good time to setup your Docker Hub credentials in Secrets Manager.
+Now is a good time to setup your AWS ECR alias and Docker Hub credentials in Secrets Manager.
 Go to Secrets Manager in the AWS Console and click "Store a new secret".
-The main points are the name for the secret and the key/value pairs for the username and password.
+The main points are the name for the secret and the key/value pairs.

+Select `Store a new secret` and `Other type of secret` for the AWS ECR alias.
+Add the key `uri` and specify your ECR URI which should be similar to: `public.ecr.aws/m6s3k6o5/`.
+Save the secret as `aws_ecr`.
 Make sure to disable automatic rotation.

+For Docker Hub we also need to login to be able to push the image.
+Follow the same steps to add a key called `dockerhub` and specify two key/value pairs.
+The first called `username` and the second called `password` with your Docker Hub credentials.

 More information can be found in AWS documentation, look at the section [Store your DockerHub credentials with AWS Secrets Manager](https://aws.amazon.com/premiumsupport/knowledge-center/codebuild-docker-pull-image-error).

-You should now have two repositories ready to receive the Docker images created from CodeBuild.
-Let’s see how to use CodeBuild to populate ECR Public and Docker Hub with the docker image.

 ## Create a CodeBuild project